irwinj22/FallenStars/user_stories.md

 1. Purchasing items from customers to add to the supply
 2. Rent out items and have them returned after a sum amount of ticks
 3. Sales!
 Have prices lowered on specific days
+4. Exception: Bundle purchasing

-4. Bundle purchasing: certain combinations of products lower their combined price
+Certain combinations of products lower their combined price.
+This discounting will be applied automatically during the checkout process.
+5. Exception: Different currencies
-5. Different currencies: customers from different planets may not use the same currency (?)
+Customers from different planets may not use the same currency as our platform.
+In this circumstance, a conversion will be automatically applied during checkout.
+6. Exception: Ability-verification
-6. Ability-verification: certain items are only available to properly-trained customers.
-This competence needs to be checked before completion of sale.
+Certain items are only available to properly-trained customers.
+Competence-checking will occur for these specific items before the completion of sale.